Want to become a better programmer, like Zeya above?

 The idea is that you can log in to the Discord server at any time and chat with the people that are there.
 I will try to be around for the most part of my day, as well.

-The good thing about Advent of Code is that there are thousands of people out there solving the same problems as you.
+The good thing about Advent of Code is that there are thousands of people out there that have tackled the same problems you are tackling.
 You are encouraged to harness the full power of the Internet and of other communities to come up with the best solutions possible.